nnichols/nnichols.github.io/_posts/2019-01-05-survive-adapt-evolve.markdown

 Think about how similar you are to your mother.
 Think about how similar your mother and grandmother look, and so on and so forth.
-Each generation looks very similar to the one before it, and if we go far enough back we reach Homo habilis some 2.5 million years ago.
+Each generation looks very similar to the one before it, and if we go far enough back, we reach Homo habilis some 2.5 million years ago.
 Even during my life, my DNA will change from encoding errors, virophages, and even my stress levels.
 The two ends of the spectrum are very different, but each step looks nearly invisible.
 Evolution and speciation are continuous gradients, not discrete categories and definitely not full of hard shifts.